 The State, again, appealed, contending, inter alia, that the Indiana Supreme Court should overturn its prior decision and hold that the Excessive Fines Clause imposes no proportionality requirement on in rem forfeitures.
 Alternatively, the State suggested that the Court adopt the standard of gross disproportionality articulated in the U.S. Supreme Court’s Cruel and Unusual Punishments Clause precedents.
 The case is fully briefed and remains pending before the Indiana Supreme Court.

 You can find relevant case documents via SCOTUSblog, including a long list of amici curae.
-In particular, FFJC filed a brief in support of the petitioner alongside the ACLU, the Southern Poverty Law Center, and R Street Institute; the American Bar Association filed another; and the Juvenile Law Center filed another alongside 40 other organizations.
+In particular, FFJC filed a brief in support of the petitioner alongside the ACLU, the Southern Poverty Law Center, and R Street Institute, and our amicus brief was directly quoted by Justice Ginsburg in her opinion.
+The American Bar Association filed another, and the Juvenile Law Center filed another alongside 40 other organizations.

 Related: FFJC’s Lisa Foster appeared on Democracy Now! to explain the implications of the decision.
 You can find a video of her comments below.